 I think every mom is slightly terrified when their child heads off for college, and that fear increases when your adult child suffers from ADHD – making him especially impulsive.
 We have done our best to guide him, pray for him and provide him with the tools and supplies he needs.
 This morning we got a call that he has a “rash” and wants to come home.
 I had him text me a picture (cell phones can come in SO handy!), and this is what he sent!

 Now, I don’t know about you, but this looks downright scary as a mom.
 I wanted him to handle this on his own, and not come home.
 I suggested he go to Health Services on campus.
 They did not prescribe an antibiotic as I had thought they would.
 They told him to buy some antibiotic cream with lidocaine and keep it covered with a band-aid, and to go to the doctor if it gets worse.
 Now, I am not a doctor, but I feel this looks serious and should require an oral antibiotic.
 I typically like to try essential oils and if they aren’t enough, try medications – but in this instance, I would have requested an oral antibiotic from the start.

 Essential Oil Recommendations

 It is SO hard to not drive there right now, but I want him to learn some independence and handle this himself.
-I have not typically been someone who worries a lot, or has anxiety.
-However, this has me feeling extremely anxious.
+I have not typically been someone who worries a lot.
+However, this has me feeling uneasy, to say the least.
 For myself, I am applying Balance, Copaiba and Vetiver with FCO, diffusing the same combo and praying constantly.

 He just texted me that his leg looks worse, and I instructed him to head to Urgent Care right away.
 Keep him in your prayers, please – and me, too.
 I welcome any tips you have on being the first-time mom of a college student!